 Citadel or Tower of David

-The Tower of David was constructed in the 1st century BC as a fortress for King Herod, and has since served as a strategic defence position of the Old City.
-The tallest tower of The Citadel, the Phasael, is the best place to appreciate the magnificent panoramic view of Jerusalem.
-The Citadel contains the excellent Museum of the History of Jerusalem, featuring fascinating displays of 4,000 years of the city's past in the courtyards and rooms of the fortress.
+The Citadel contains the excellent Museum of the History of Jerusalem, which displays 4,000 years' worth of the city's past in its rooms and courtyards.
 Free tours of The Citadel and museum are conducted in Hebrew on Tuesdays at 10:30am, and in English every day except Friday and Saturday at 11am.
 The light and sound show held almost nightly is also a delightful way to learn about the history of Jerusalem.

 Address: Jaffa Gate